 Storing Chrome Bookmarks

 In this article, we will be answering this question in detail.
-Now, depending on your operating system, the bookmarks could be stored in different places.
+The bookmarks could be stored in different places depending on your operating system.
 Knowing where Chrome stores bookmarks is highly beneficial.
 That way, you can recover and restore data, make modifications, and create a backup of your bookmarks and search history at any point in time.
 This article talks about the location of Chrome Bookmarks in a Windows 10 system.
 So without further ado, let’s get into it.

 bookmark tab